Matzefritz/HiWonder_MentorPi/README.md

    - `strg`+`shift`+`o` you can split the terminal horizontally.

 ## SSH Setup
 * For easier development, connecting to the Raspberry Pi 5 via SSH is strongly recommended.
 For this, the Raspberry Pi 5 needs to be connected to the same network as the device from which you want to access the Raspberry Pi 5 (Eduroam does not work).
-Once this is made sure, you can look up the IP address from the Raspberry Pi 5 with
+Once this is made sure, you can look up the IP address from the Raspberry Pi 5 with:
 ```bash
 hostname -I
 ```
-Now you can connect to the Raspberry Pi 5 from your computer with:
+Now you can connect to the Raspberry Pi 5 from your computer:
 ```bash
 ssh user@IP-address
 ```
 **Replace** `user` with your user and `IP-address` with the Ip-address of your Raspberry Pi 5.

-* Additionally, installing `sshfs` on your machine will allow you to mount a remote file systems.
+* Additionally, installing `sshfs` on your machine will allow you to mount  remote file systems.
 This way you could for example mount the `workspace` folder of your Raspberry Pi 5 in your file system and conveniently edit files with any code editor you like on your machine.

 1. Install `sshfs` on your machine:
 ```bash